255.381 - Service lines: excess flow valve performance standards

 (3) at 10 psig (69 kPa) close at, or not more than 50 percent above, the rated closure flow rate specified by the manufacturer and upon closure, reduce the gas flow to the level indicated:

-(i) for an excess flow valve designed to allow pressure to equalize across the valve, no more than five percent of the manufacturer's specified closure flow rate, up to a maximum of 20 cubic feet (0.566 cubic meters) per hour; or
+(i) for an excess flow valve designed to allow pressure to equalize across the valve, no more than five percent of the manufacturer's specified closure flow rate, up to a maximum of 20 cubic feet (0.566 cubic meter) per hour; or

 (ii) for an excess flow valve designed to prevent equalization of pressure across the valve, no more than 0.4 cubic foot (0.011 cubic meters) per hour; and